ajschumacher/ajschumacher.github.io/20231202-social_security_is_a_great_deal/index.md

 collecting, so comparative investments can't really be allowed _any_ time for compounding.
-Still, most contributions will sit for some time before the contributor starts collecting, so a full comparison could be more complicated.
+Still, most contributions will sit for some time before the contributor starts collecting, so a full comparison could be more complicated and depend on age at contribution etc.

 Social Security is less flexible than an investing account.
-But is there _anything_ that comes close to delivering what Social Security does, for someone who lives to be 90, say?
+But is there _anything_ that comes close to delivering what Social Security does, for someone contributing at 60 who lives to be 90, say?

 ---